DVM Program Application

 Academic requirements

 As a professional degree, the DVM program is a rigorous program with intense curricular demands.
-Applicants therefore need to demonstrate their capacity for high academic performance prior to applying to the DVM program, including strong performance in eight prerequisite courses taken during full-time study.
+Applicants therefore need to demonstrate their capacity for high academic performance prior to applying to the DVM program, including strong performance in eight prerequisite courses.

 To be eligible to apply for fall entry to the DVM program, applicants must have completed a minimum of four, full-time undergraduate semesters and all prerequisite courses before August 31 (for international applicants) and December 31 (for Canadian applicants) of the preceding year.